FireboltCasters/pmd-data-clumps/README.md

 # PMD Data Clumps

 This project should parse a projects classes, interfaces, methods and fields.
 This should increase the speed of: https://github.com/FireboltCasters/data-clumps which uses AntLR4 in web.
 This could be extracted to a server which then calls this jar and gives the parsed output back to [data-clumps](https://github.com/FireboltCasters/data-clumps).
+Since the speed up in parsing is significant we then only pass the parsed files to the next python programm.

 ### Speed comparison